santipu03/santipu03/README.md

 <br>

 - A passionate self-taught web3 developer
-- Playing Ethereum CTF's at spare time
+- Currently learning Solidity (and trying Yul...)
-- Currently learning Solidity
+- In the road of auditing Smart Contracts
-- I’m currently open for an Intern or a new job opportunity
+- Football referee in the weekends 😛

 <br><br>